 What is Diabetic Eye Disease?

-Diabetic eye disease refers to a group of eye diseases which affect people who have Type 1 or Type 2 diabetes, including diabetic retinopathy, cataracts, diabetic macular edema, and glaucoma.
+Diabetic eye disease refers to a group of eye diseases that affect people who have Type 1 or Type 2 diabetes, including diabetic retinopathy, cataracts, diabetic macular edema, and glaucoma.

-Diabetic eye disease can damage the eyes and result in poor vision or blindness, particularly if blood sugar levels are not controlled over time, as high blood sugar can damage the blood vessels in the back of the eye, which may leak fluid or cause swelling.
-There may not be any symptoms of diabetic eye disease in the early stages, and risk for damage to the eyes and vision increases if blood sugar levels and/or blood pressure levels aren’t properly controlled.
+Diabetic eye disease can damage the eyes and result in poor vision or blindness, particularly if blood sugar levels are not controlled over time.
+High blood sugar can damage the blood vessels in the back of the eye, which may leak fluid or cause swelling.
+There may not be any symptoms of diabetic eye disease in the early stages, and the risk for damage to the eyes and vision increases if blood sugar levels and/or blood pressure levels aren’t properly controlled.

-Diabetic retinopathy affects the blood vessels in the retina, which is the light-sensitive layer in the back of the eye and is the most common cause of vision loss and blindness for diabetics.
+Diabetic retinopathy affects the blood vessels in the retina (the light-sensitive layer in the back of the eye) and is the most common cause of vision loss and blindness for diabetics.

-In early stages of diabetic retinopathy, there usually aren’t any obvious symptoms, but in the advanced stages as the blood vessels start to bleed into the vitreous, which is a gel-like fluid that fills the eyes, then dark, floating spots or streaks may appear in vision.
+In the early stages of diabetic retinopathy, there usually aren’t any obvious symptoms.
+However, in the advanced stages as the blood vessels start to bleed into the vitreous (a gel-like fluid that fills the eyes), dark, floating spots or streaks may appear in someone’s vision.

 The longer a person has diabetes, the higher the risk of developing diabetic retinopathy.
 Women who have diabetes who then get pregnant, or who develop diabetes while pregnant (gestational diabetes) are also at a higher risk to develop diabetic retinopathy.
 If you are pregnant and have diabetes, you will need a diabetic eye exam.

-Cataracts are common in people as they age, but they can happen for people with diabetes at much earlier ages.
-Cataracts cause the front part of the eye to become cloudy and make vision hazy or blurry, colors to see faded, reduce night vision, increase sensitivity to light, and over time, can result in loss of vision.
+Cataracts are common in people as they age, but they can develop at an earlier age for diabetics.
+Cataracts cause the front part of the eye to become cloudy.
+Symptoms include hazy or blurry vision, seeing faded colors, reduced night vision, increased sensitivity to light, and, over time, loss of vision.

 Diabetic Eye Exam

-If you have Type 1 or Type 2 diabetes, then you need a comprehensive diabetic eye exam at least once each year, and your doctor may recommend coming in more often than that, based on your individual needs and health history.
-The expert doctors at Walter Vision Care will perform special tests as part of your diabetic eye exam to screen for signs of diabetic eye disease.
+If you have Type 1 or Type 2 diabetes, then you need a comprehensive eye exam at least once each year.
+Your eye doctor may recommend coming in more often based on your individual needs and health history.
+The expert doctors at Walter Eye Clinic will perform special tests as part of your diabetic eye exam to screen for signs of diabetic eye disease.